Manatee County, Florida: County formation and development

-County formation and the American Civil War
+American Civil War

-When Manatee County was created in January 1855, it covered 5,000 square miles and included all of what are now Charlotte County, DeSoto County, Glades County, Hardee County, Highlands County, Sarasota County and part of Lee County.
-The original county seat was Manatee, a village in what is now eastern Bradenton.

 Following the Seminole Wars, Manatee County continued to grow both in population and in economic output.
-Cattle, hogs, and some sheep were all raised, and processed sugar and molasses was produced and exported.
+Hogs and some sheep were raised, but the land was primarily used for cattle raising.
+Processed sugar and molasses was produced and exported.
 This agricultural economy, like much of the south, was increasingly becoming reliant on slave labor.
 A federal census in 1860 showed that the county had a population of 601 white people and 214 enslaved black people.
 After the outbreak of the American Civil War, Manatee County provided supplies to the Confederate army.
+Aside from the Union blockade, the Federal army dispatched raiding parties throughout Florida to further limit the Confederate supply chain.
+For example, in August 1864, the Union schooner USS Stonewall came up the Manatee river on a raid.
+According to the Florida State Archives, Dr. Braden's sugar works was destroyed during the raid.
+However, another source states that Braden's property was left untouched.

 According to a partial list of soldiers of the Confederate States of America, the county also sent at least 100 of its citizens to fight.
 Some of the men from Manatee would be recruited to the 7th Florida Infantry Regiment, which fought as part of the Army of Tennessee.

 Within Manatee County is the Gamble Plantation, a sugar plantation and home of Major Robert Gamble.
 According to some, following the Civil War, the Confederate Secretary of State, Judah P. Benjamin, took refuge at the mansion before escaping to England.
-In 1866, the county seat was temporarily moved from Manatee to Pine Level but was moved back in 1889.
-The move was reportedly done in an effort to make the county seat more centrally located but some historians also contend that it was done by the reconstructionists to punish Manatee for being a hotbed of rebel sympathies before and during the Civil War.